EstherLein/Pokemon-Search-App/README.md

 ## Features:

-**-Search by Name or ID:** Allows easy access to different sections
+**-Search by Name or ID**

 **-Detailed Pokémon Information:**

-  1. Name and ID: name and Pokédex number of the Pokémon
+  1. Name and ID of the Pokémon

   2. Weight and Height

-  3. Types: Shows the types of the Pokémon (e.g., Fire, Water, Grass
+  3. Types: Shows the types of the Pokémon (e.g., Fire, Water, Grass)

   4. Stats: HP, Attack, Defense, Special Attack, Special Defense, Speed